DJ LeMahieu Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

+- The pitching staff for the Red Sox has a collective 8.7 K/9, which ranks 15th in the league.

-- The Red Sox have the 26th-ranked team ERA across all league pitching staffs (4.72).
+- The Red Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.66).

-- The Red Sox rank 23rd in baseball in home runs surrendered (81 total, 1.3 per game).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs surrendered (82 total, 1.3 per game).

-- Whitlock (2-2) takes the mound for the Red Sox in his sixth start of the season.
-He has a 5.61 ERA in 25 2/3 innings pitched, with 20 strikeouts.
+- Houck (3-5) gets the starting nod for the Red Sox in his 12th start of the season.
+He's put together a 5.46 ERA in 57 2/3 innings pitched, with 56 strikeouts.

-- In his last time out on Saturday, the right-hander went 4 2/3 innings against the Tampa Bay Rays, giving up four earned runs while surrendering six hits.
+- In his last appearance on Sunday, the right-hander tossed five innings against the Tampa Bay Rays, giving up four earned runs while surrendering five hits.

-- The 26-year-old has an ERA of 5.61, with 7 strikeouts per nine innings, in five games this season.
-Opponents have a .283 batting average against him.
+- The 26-year-old has a 5.46 ERA and 8.7 strikeouts per nine innings across 11 games this season, while giving up a batting average of .251 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.